wizardwithcodehazard/Computational-Neuroscience-Quantum-Computing-for-ADHD-Decision-Making/README.md

-# Computational Neuroscience + Quantum Computing for ADHD Decision-Making
+# Computational Neuroscience + Quantum Computing for ADHD Decision-Making Using C

 This project combines computational neuroscience, quantum computing, and probabilistic decision-making to help individuals with ADHD (Attention-Deficit/Hyperactivity Disorder) make decisions more effectively.
 By utilizing a Leaky Integrate-and-Fire (LIF) neuron model and quantum-inspired gates, this project simulates cognitive decision-making processes, helping to simulate impulsivity and ADHD-like behaviors while also offering a probabilistic framework to improve decision accuracy.